-Sean P. Driscoll and Kristofer S. Riddle, attorneys at Clifford Law Offices, obtained a nearly $17 million verdict late Friday (9/13/2019) following a two-week trial in Tacoma on behalf of two injured people and the spouse of another.
+Kristofer S. Riddle, attorney at Clifford Law Offices, obtained a nearly $17 million verdict on September 13, 2019 following a two-week trial in Tacoma on behalf of two injured people and the spouse of another.

 The trial in federal district court involving a speeding Amtrak 501 train represents the first involving the 2017 tragedy outside DuPont, Washington, that left 60 people injured and three people killed.
 The National Transportation Safety Board (NTSB) concluded in May that the train was traveling at nearly 80 miles per hour around a curve that called for a maximum of 30 miles per hour.

 Among the injured plaintiffs were Dale Skyllingstad who the jury awarded $7.75 million and Blaine Wilmotte who received $7 million for their injuries and Madison Wilmotte who received $2 million for the impact on the Wilmotte’s marriage.
 Skyllingstad suffered a traumatic brain injury as well as a broken pelvis, spinal fracture, cranial fracture and lacerations on his liver and kidney.
 Blaine Wilmotte was crushed when a derailed train car from an overpass landed on his truck on Interstate 5, trapping him for 90 minutes in excruciating pain.
 He suffered multiple broken bones, lasting trauma and a diminished capacity to work.

 Amtrak admitted liability before trial and the jury heard evidence for two weeks on the damages and impact on the plaintiffs.